Ashaxeace/hello-world/README.md

 # hello-world
 My first repository on Git Hub
-I like to read old novels:video games:and:movies
+I like to read old novels:video games:puzzles:and:movies